Kalkan is located on Turkey’s south west coast, between the towns of Fethiye (87km to the west) and Kas (27km to the east)

 The opening of new Gocek tunnel in July 2006 has considerably shortened and improved the airport transfer time from Dalaman and made the route very easy to drive.

-For many foreign nationals including the UK the tourist visa is now purchased online prior to arriving in Turkey and is valid for multiple entry/visits up to 90 days.
+Some foreign nationals still require a tourist visa on arrival to enter Turkey which is valid for stays of up to 90 day in 180 days.
+UK visitors no longer require a tourist visa.
 Visa should only be purchased through the legitimate website.
-Currently it is still possible to buy your visa on arrival but it is more expensive and this service may be withdrawn at any time.
 If you wish to stay in Turkey for longer periods it is possible to apply for a residents visa – please see our Living in Turkey FAQ’s section for more information.

 Kalkan has a number of private doctors and dentists and Fethiye a variety of public and private hospitals.
-Health care is not covered under the EHC1 as in the European Union and private health cover is necessary.
+For our European visitors health care is not covered under the EHC1 as in the European Union and private health cover is necessary.
 However the standard of private care is excellent and generally significantly cheaper than European private hospitals.
 Doctors in Kalkan and in Fethiye are used to dealing with foreign patients and many hospitals have a special foreigner liaison officer to help with any communication problems and insurance paperwork.

 If you are looking to relocate to Kalkan then you should read about joining the government SSK healthcare system as a resident.